Annual fees on travel rewards cards can add up. You can avoid those fees with a little negotiation. Here’s how to get a credit card retention offer.

 The best travel rewards cards have high annual fees.

-You’ll pay $550 a year to renew your Chase Sapphire Reserve and American Express Hilton Aspire.
-While the American Express Platinum cards (learn more: personal and business) have an annual fee of $550.
+You’ll pay $550 a year to renew your Chase Sapphire Reserve® Card and American Express Hilton Aspire.
+While the American Express Platinum cards: The Platinum Card® from American Express has an annual fee of $695 (see rates and fees) and the The Business Platinum Card® from American Express card has an annual fee of $695. (see rates and fees)

 Got lots of cards?
 You’ll pay almost $3,000 in annual fees unless you can get your annual fees waived.